epiloque/sharness/README.md

 Similar to mustFail, but tolerates success too.
 Use it instead of "<command> || :" to catch failures caused by a segfault, for instance.

-This is one of the prefix functions to be used inside expectSucess or expectFailure.
+This is one of the prefix functions to be used inside expectSuccess or expectFailure.

 -   $1.. - Command to be executed.

 Examples

-    expectSucess 'some command works without configuration' ' mightFail git config --unset all.configuration &&
+    expectSuccess 'some command works without configuration' ' mightFail git config --unset all.configuration &&
         do something
     '